June 2, 2008

 Document Availability: All filed documents, the applications and other papers are available for inspection during normal business hours at NYS DEC, Region 1, 50 Circle Road, Stony Brook, NY 11790-3409, contact Diane Radke, Bureau of Habitat, telephone 631-444-0275; and at the Office of Hearings and Mediation Services, contact Richard A. Sherman, Administrative Law Judge, telephone 518-402-9003.

-A copy of the Department's hearing regulations (6 NYCRR part 624) may be obtained from the Office of Hearings and Mediation Services, or from the Department's website at www.dec.ny.gov/regs/4483.html.
+A copy of the Department's hearing regulations (6 NYCRR part 624) (link leaves DEC website) may be obtained from the Office of Hearings and Mediation Services, or from the Westlaw website.

 James T. McClymonds